DuFanYin/assignment/personal.md

 # assignment

 AI tools used
-    ChatGpt and cursor
+    ChatGPT and Cursor

-    gpt has more contextual knowledge so better to use when have architecture design cursor is better for pure coding logic/syntax question
+    GPT has more contextual knowledge so better to use when have architecture design Cursor is better for pure coding logic/syntax questions, auto for majority of time, use Claude 4.5 when JSON bug couldn't be fixed

 1.5 hr ~ 2h